FloMA: Pointers and Software

 where issues can be logged and where there is a public code

 Similar to cflowd but implemented as a set of smaller tools, with the addition of compression of the recorded data, thus capable of recording many more flows in a given amount of disk space.
 See paper about its application for Intrusion Detection.
 There is also a mailing list for the package.

 There is a short presentation called Ohio Gigapop Traffic Measurements that shows some examples on how flow-tools can be used.

-- Web-interface to flow-tools.
-Consists of three tools: FlowViewer provides the user with web access to many of the textual and statistical flow-tools reports.
+- Invented as a web interface to flow-tools, it has added support for SiLK in version 4.0 (which handles IPFIX netflow (e.g., Cisco v9, Flexible Netflow, etc.) This new version introduces a much-improved user interface with an actively updating dashboard.
+It also supports analysis of IPv6 traffic.
+Consists of three tools: FlowViewer provides the user with web access to many of the textual and statistical reports.
 FlowGrapher provides a web page with a graph of the selected flow data.
 These web pages can be saved.
-FlowTracker (introduced in FlowViewer 3.0, released in July 2006) allows the user to maintain this information long-term by creating four MRTG-like graphs.
+FlowTracker allows the user to maintain this information long-term by creating four MRTG-like graphs.
 Filtered flow data is collected every five minutes and the graphs are updated.
 FlowTracker requires Tobi Oetiker's RRDtool package.
 Screenshots are available.

 - Perl module for de- and encoding Netflow (v5/9) and IPFIX packets.

 - A set of Java classes for collecting and analyzing NetFlow data.
 Supports Netflow versions 5 and 6, multithreaded implementation to facilitate real-time traffic accounting and analysis.